huyen-pk/file_transfer/README.md

     </tr>
     <tr>
         <td>no_ext</td>
-        <td>Files without extension waiting to be transferred</td>
+        <td>Files without extension waiting to be transferred.</td>
     </tr>
     <tr>
         <td>docx, pdf, txt...</td>
-        <td>Files with a specifique extension waiting to be transferred</td>
+        <td>Files with a specific extension waiting to be transferred.</td>
     </tr>
 </table>

 **Message queue behavior**
 - Queue is durable so events are not lost in case of abrupt shutdown.

 - A message is removed from queue once a worker starts reading it.
 This is only to simplify our task flows, not to avoid race condition.
-Because we only have on worker per queue so a race condition should not happen.
+Because we only have one worker per queue so a race condition should not happen.

 ## How to run the application
 Run the first script to setup environment with default values.
 You must leave the console open afterwards so that the scheduler can process messages.